Carla Stovall: Early government career

-Kansas Attorney General
+Kansas attorney general

-Stovall was elected Attorney General of the State of Kansas in 1994, serving from 1995 to 2003.
+Stovall was elected attorney general of the State of Kansas in 1994, serving from 1995 to 2003.
 In 1998, she was re-elected with 75% of the vote.

 Among her most noted activities were her work against sex offenders (advocating for stricter sex-crime laws, and more severe punishment for convicted offenders) and against the tobacco industry (particularly as it affected children).

 Tobacco battles

 In 1996, Stovall sued the tobacco industry—the 11th state attorney general to do so, and one of the nation's first Republican AGs to file suit against the tobacco industry.
 The largest settlement in all her cases as A.G. was a $1.6 billion judgment against the tobacco industry, and an injunction ordering large tobacco companies to stop marketing their products to children.

 Some controversy arose in Stovall's handling of the tobacco case, when she hired her former law firm, Entz & Chanay, to serve as "local counsel" during the state's settlement negotiations with the tobacco defendants, despite their lack of experience in tobacco litigation.
 Her local colleagues subsequently made donations to Stovall's campaign.
-After the courts awarded lawyers for Kansas $54 million, Stovall (by then no longer Kansas Attorney General) was summoned before a legislative committee to explain why her former law firm had gotten half of the money ($27 million).
+After the courts awarded lawyers for Kansas $54 million, Stovall (by then no longer Kansas attorney general) was summoned before a legislative committee to explain why her former law firm had gotten half of the money ($27 million).

 In 1999, Stovall was among the founding board members of the American Legacy Foundation, an organization formed to reduce teen tobacco use and warn all people of tobacco-related disease (particularly through their familiar "truth" campaign).
 Stovall also pushed for tobacco prevention measures as a member of the Kansas Children's Cabinet (a board advising the Kansas Legislature on how to spend money from tobacco lawsuit settlements).

 National Association of Attorneys General

-During her tenure as Kansas Attorney General, she also served as president of the National Association of Attorneys General from 2001 to 2002.
+During her tenure as Kansas attorney general, she served as president of the National Association of Attorneys General from 2001 to 2002.